-Interest rate risk
+1 Interest rate risk

-If interest rates are rising, the fair value of the Bank's fixed-rate bond investments such as government bonds and corporate bonds may decline.
+If interest rates are rising, the fair value of the Bank and its subsidiaries' fixed-rate bond investments such as government bonds and corporate bonds may decline.

-2 Foreign exchange risk
+^2 Foreign exchange risk

-The Bank manages foreign exchange risk by matching foreign currency assets and liabilities.
-The Bank trades in currencies and derivative instruments, primarily spot and forward exchange contracts and currency swaps, to manage asset and liability positions and hedge against the Bank's commercial positions.
+The Bank and its subsidiaries manage foreign exchange risk by matching foreign currency assets and liabilities.
+The Bank and its subsidiaries trade in currencies and derivative instruments, primarily spot and forward exchange contracts and currency swaps, to manage asset and liability positions and hedge against the Bank and its subsidiaries' commercial positions.
 As most of foreign currency assets and liabilities are matched, the foreign exchange risk is insignificant.